 - 1. In the R-1 district, each lot or development site shall have a minimum area of 5,000 square feet or as may be established by a subdistrict.
 The average size of lots in a subdivision intended for single-family development shall not exceed 10,000 square feet. - 2.
 In the R-2, R-3, and RP districts, each lot or development site shall have a minimum area of 3,000 square feet or as may be established by a subdistrict.
 In the R-2 and R-P districts, the average size of lots in a subdivision intended for single-family development shall not exceed 5,000 square feet. - 3.
 In the AI, AR, C-1, C-2, and C-3 districts, each lot or development site shall have a minimum area of 5,000 square feet or as may be established by a subdistrict. - 4.
-In the M-1, M-2 and M-3 districts, each lot or development site shall have a minimum area of 20,000 square feet. - 5.
-Institutional districts shall have a minimum size of five contiguous acres in order to create a large enough campus to support institutional uses; however, additions to the district may be made in increments of any size. - 6.
+In the M-1, M-2 and M-3 districts, each lot or development site shall have a minimum area of 20,000 square feet.

+- 5. Institutional districts shall have a minimum size of five contiguous acres in order to create a large enough campus to support institutional uses; however, additions to the district may be made in increments of any size. - 6.
 Within the commercial zoning district(s) of the riverfront overlay subdistrict, there is no minimum lot size required, provided the other standards of this code can be met.

-Applicant'sFactsThis application includes a Planned Unit Development (PUD) that proposesand Findings:reduced lot sizes.
+Applicant's Facts This application includes a Planned Unit Development (PUD) that proposes reduced lot sizes and an increase in the allowable lot coverage standard for the R-2 zoned portions of the site.
 The standards for a PUD are discussed previously in this narrative.